fastapi/fastapi/docs/en/docs/advanced/response-cookies.md

 And if you declared a `response_model`, it will still be used to filter and convert the object you returned.

-**FastAPI** will use that *temporal* response to extract the cookies (also headers and status code), and will put them in the final response that contains the value you returned, filtered by any `response_model`.
+**FastAPI** will use that *temporary* response to extract the cookies (also headers and status code), and will put them in the final response that contains the value you returned, filtered by any `response_model`.

 You can also declare the `Response` parameter in dependencies, and set cookies (and headers) in them.